The best hotels in Tumon

 Typhoon season travel insurance is non-negotiable

-If you're visiting July-November, buy comprehensive travel insurance that covers typhoon cancellation and disruption.
+If you're visiting July-November, buy detailed travel insurance that covers typhoon cancellation and disruption.
 Guam's typhoon risk is real: Mawar in 2023 caused $100M+ in damage and flight cancellations.
 Travel insurance from a reputable provider (Allianz, World Nomads) costs $40-80 for a week's coverage.
 Worth it entirely.

 Rent a car for a half-day to see the island beyond Tumon